UST-MICO/docs/setup/index.rst

 .. toctree::

     ide
-    kubernetes-cluster
+    kubernetes
     cicd
     ../dev/config/index

 This chapter covers all information about the current MICO setup.

-More details about Kubernetes are described in section :doc:`Kubernetes <../kubernetes/index>`.
+More details about Kubernetes are described in section :doc:`Kubernetes <../kubernetes-components/index>`.